GCSE Results Day 2025: Key Dates & What To Do If Things Don’t Go To Plan

 The best thing to do is talk to your teacher or advisor.
 They will be able to give you advice on what to do next.
 One of your options is to speak to your college or sixth form and ask if they will accept you with the grades you received.
 If they won’t, other schools may offer you a place with your current grades.

-If you received a lower grade than 4 in English and Maths or you would like to improve your grades (this may be necessary for some students who want to study specific degrees like medicine, teacher training or dentistry), you may be able to retake your Maths and English exams in November 2024.
 If you want to retake other GCSEs, you’ll need to discuss it with your school.
 The other resits usually happen during summer.
 Please note that this is the case if you are based in England, Wales or Northern Ireland.
 In Scotland, there are no exam resits and students need to retake the whole course the following year.

 What if I didn’t get the grades I need to progress with A Levels?

-If you want to retake your GCSEs, you may be able to do it in your school or college or resit with an online GCSE course.
-The good news is that if you failed non-compulsory subjects and realised you would like to explore other subjects, you can decide to take different GCSEs the following year.
 Most schools will offer courses and classes for those who wish to retake their GCSEs.
 It’s important to remember that to resit GCSEs you will need to potentially pay exam fees and course fees.
 The total amount needed will depend on the exam board, how you decide to study, and how much additional learning support you need.

 Further reading:

-Are GCSE results important?
+Are GCSE results important for university?

 The essential GCSEs to pass are English and Maths.
 While you can drop non-compulsory subjects such as Chemistry or History, and decide to retake different GCSEs, you will need to study English and Maths until you pass.

 It’s important to remember that some top universities require specific GCSE grades.
-If your grades are too low, it’s worth considering resits in November 2024, so you don’t have any issues with getting into the university of your choice in the future.
+If your grades are too low, it’s worth considering resits in November 2025.
+This can avoid potential issues with getting into the university of your choice in the future.
 Speak to your school and teachers for advice.
-To find information on what GCSE grades are required to get into uni you have in mind, check on the university website or at the UCAS website.
-If you have any more questions about career choices, you can contact the National Careers Service.

 If you were expecting slightly better results, but you still got into college or sixth form and your GCSE results won’t affect your university eligibility - that’s amazing!
 Focus on the positives and celebrate your achievements.